sql-machine-learning/elasticdl/docs/tutorials/elasticdl_local.md

   elasticdl/elasticdl:dev bash -c "/scripts/gen_dataset.sh data"
 ```

-After the running of this command, we will see dataset files in the current
+After the running of this command, we will see the generated dataset files in
-directory.
+the directory `./data`.

 ## The Kubernetes Cluster

-The following command to start a Kubernetes cluster locally using Minikube.
+The following command starts a Kubernetes cluster locally using Minikube.
+It
+uses [hyperkit](https://github.com/moby/hyperkit), a hypervisor coming with
+macOS, to create the virtual machine cluster.
+If you want, please feel free to
+use other hypervisors including VirtualBox.

 ```bash
 minikube start --vm-driver=hyperkit \